Has someone been “shopping” in your medicine cabinet?

 Attitudes Towards Prescription Medications

-- Teens often think that they are bulletproof from harm.
-Their brains are developmentally primed to seek thrills and risk, seek belonging from peers, and to through caution to the wind.
+Teens often think that they are bulletproof from harm.
+Their brains are developmentally primed to seek thrills and risk, seek belonging from peers, and throw caution to the wind.

 A Single Pill Can Kill or Set the Stage for Substance Abuse